FiddleMe/IS-442-Portfolio/README.md

 To start up React frontend
 1. `cd public/portfolio-app`
 2. `npm start`
-3. go to http://localhost:3000/ on browser
+3. go to http://localhost:3000/ on browser, a login page should appear.